fantabulous-tech/unity-ink-graph/README.md

 3. Select `Tools > Fit Node to Label` to resize nodes to the labels of the new graph.

+    Note: The Fit Node to Label dialog box can be 'docked' for quick access in yEd.

     ![image](https://user-images.githubusercontent.com/73082145/112089256-27bf5b80-8bf6-11eb-85bf-e277acdce3ee.png)

 4. Select `Layout > Hierarchical` or `Layout > Organic` to quickly group your graph.

+    Note: The Layout dialog box can be 'docked' for quick access in yEd.

     ![image](https://user-images.githubusercontent.com/73082145/112089322-49b8de00-8bf6-11eb-976c-495eab43e11f.png)